Skip to content

 Retake the helm.

-Efficiency is becoming critical, crews are getting scarcer.
-One system carries your fleet from smarter sailing today to autonomous operations tomorrow.
+Efficiency is becoming critical, crews are getting scarce.
+One integrated system that carries your fleet from smarter operations today to autonomous operations tomorrow.

 Crew in command, System in support.

 Before anything sails by itself, the system earns its keep in the hands of the professionals.
-It watches the water alongside the skipper and provides detailed views of the surroundings.
+It watches the water alongside the skipper and shows the detailed information that matters for safer operations.

 Skipper at the helm with the Roboat docking assistance UI visible on the display